 Walk up a hill more efficiently

-A few years back a client of mine who had been on several of my weekend adventures complained “Will, I’ve been coming on your weekends but I still feel so tired on the hills!?”
+A few years back a client of mine who had been on several of our weekend adventures complained “Will, I’ve been coming on your weekends but I still feel so tired on the hills!?”
 The fact is that we all feel tired on a hill – we just do them quicker than the last time.
-But that is not to say that we can’t do hills better . . .
+But that is not to say that we can’t do hills better, so here are some top tips to help you get even more out of your days hill walking …

 When I follow my guide Padam on treks in Nepal I watch and marvel at how effortlessly he walks.
 He never raises his foot higher than it needs to go – and he’s always looking for and finding lower intermediate steps – so he’s never over-exerting his leg muscles.
 When walking on scree or loose rock look out for the larger stones that look more solid thus reducing the loss of progress made.